How to Reach, Things to Do, and Planning Tips

 What do you need for a best Snorkeling experience?
 A great location with shallow and crystal clear waters.

 Jolly Buoy has one of the most clear and shallow waters in Andaman which is filled with a wide variety of live corals that houses hoards of colorful fishes, waiting to be explored.
-This makes the island a perfect destination for snorkeling.
+This makes the island a perfect destination for snorkeling in Andaman.

 Glass Bottom Boat Ride is more popular in Jolly Buoy than any other activity, mainly because it doesn’t require you to go into the water and get wet and therefore is more convenient, especially because there are no places to change your clothes at Jolly Buoy.